-Both PPC and SEO are very popular and successful ways of signing new clients.
+Both PPC and SEO are very popular and successful ways of signing new clients through attorney internet marketing.
 Google's search result pages show up to four advertisements before any organic results, which mean that users browsing the web could see a firm's ad before anything else.
 Visitors who find a firm's website organically will not cost a firm anything, lowering their overall cost per case.

 SEO may not be as expensive as PPC, but it takes a long time for SEO efforts to pay off.
 When working on SEO, it’s important to focus on your firm’s website.
 You will need to make technical optimizations, such as meta descriptions, alt text, and title tags.
 Content should also become a top priority, with adding new high-quality content and updating older content.
 Work with your webmaster to increase the site speed on your site.

 Outside a website, social media can influence SEO.
 Having active social media, like Facebook, Twitter and Instagram can help increase a firm’s online presence and help with SEO.
 Once optimizations are made, it can take time for search engines to index pages and for your pages to appear on the search results.
 A firm may hire a third-party SEO company or someone to work on SEO in-house for over a year without seeing any kind of change in organic traffic.

 Firms may also utilize online legal directories to help increase traffic to your site.
 While some may be free, others are paid.
 Completing a Google My Business listing can also help with your online marketing and search presence.